AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

     B := Compute (1, -2);
     C := Compute (A, B);

-:program:`gnatprove` will know from compute postcondition that :ada:`A` has to be above 1, and so does :ada:`B`.
+:program:`gnatprove` will know from :ada:`Compute` postcondition that :ada:`A`
+has to be above 1, and so does :ada:`B`.
 It therefore can deduce that the call :ada:`C := Compute (A, B);` is compliant with regards to its precondition, as the addition of two numbers above 1 will be different than 0.

 Postconditions can also compare the state prior to a call with the state after a call, using the :ada:`'Old` attribute.
 For example: